harilvfs/dwm/README.md

 **For a simplified setup process, run the script:**

 > [!NOTE]
-> Before running this script, make sure `fzf`, `figlet`, and `curl` are installed.
+> Before running this script, make sure `fzf` and `curl` are installed.
 >
 > **For Arch-based distros:**
 > ```sh
-> sudo pacman -S fzf figlet curl --noconfirm
+> sudo pacman -S fzf curl --noconfirm
 > ```
+>
 > **For Fedora-based distros:**
 > ```sh
-> sudo dnf install fzf figlet curl -y
+> sudo dnf install fzf curl -y
 > ```

 **After that, run this command in your terminal.**